Saibandhavi75/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ![output](https://github.com/Saibandhavi75/Implementation-of-Linear-Regression-Using-Gradient-Descent/blob/main/ex%201-1.PNG?raw=true)

 ## Result:
-Thus the program to implement the linear regression using gradient descent is written and verified using python programmin
+Thus the program to implement the linear regression using gradient descent is written and verified using python programming.